Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

 The original motivation of spanners was in distributed computing.
-For example, light and sparse spanners have been used in reducing the communication cost in efficient broadcast protocols~\cite{ABP90,ABP91}, synchronizing networks and computing global functions \cite{Awerbuch85,PU89,Peleg00}, gathering and disseminating data~\cite{BKRCV02,VWFME03,KV01}, and routing~\cite{WCT02,PU89b,DBLP:conf/stoc/AwerbuchBLP89,TZ01}; as another example, spanners with low degree can be used for the design of compact routing schemes~\cite{DBLP:conf/podc/HassinP00, DBLP:conf/podc/AbrahamM04, Tal04,DBLP:conf/podc/Slivkins05,DBLP:conf/icdcs/AbrahamGGM06,GR08Soda,CGMZ16}.
-Since then, graph spanners have found countless applications in various other areas, from motion planning and computational biology to machine learning and VLSI-circuit design.
+For example, light and sparse spanners have been used in reducing the communication cost in efficient broadcast protocols~\cite{ABP90,ABP92}, synchronizing networks and computing global functions \cite{Awerbuch85,PU89,Peleg00}, gathering and disseminating data~\cite{BKRCV02,VWFME03,KV01}, and routing~\cite{WCT02,PU89b,DBLP:conf/stoc/AwerbuchBLP89,TZ01}; as another example, spanners with low degree can be used for the design of compact routing schemes~\cite{ABLP90, DBLP:conf/podc/HassinP00, DBLP:conf/podc/AbrahamM04, Tal04,DBLP:conf/podc/Slivkins05,AGGM06,GR08Soda,CGMZ16}.
+Since then, graph spanners have found countless applications in distributed computing as well as various other areas, from motion planning and computational biology to machine learning and VLSI-circuit design.

 Spanners have had special success in geometric settings, especially in low-dimensional Euclidean spaces.
 Spanners for Euclidean spaces, namely {\em Euclidean spanners}, were first studied by Chew~\cite{Chew86} in 1986 (even before the term ``spanner'' was coined).
 Several different constructions of Euclidean spanners enjoy the optimal tradeoff between stretch and size: $(1+\eps)$ versus $O(\eps^{-d}n)$, for $n$-point sets in $\mathbb{R}^d$~\cite{le2019truly}; these include $\Theta$-graphs~\cite{Clarkson87, Keil88,KG92,RS91}, Yao graphs~\cite{Yao82}, path-greedy spanner~\cite{althofer1993,CDNS92,Narasimhan2007}, and the gap-greedy spanner~\cite{Salowe92,AS97}.
 The reason Euclidean spanners are so important in practice is that one can achieve stretch arbitrarily close to 1 together with a linear number of edges (ignoring dependencies on $\eps$ and the dimension $d$).
 In general metrics, on the other hand, a stretch better than 3 requires $\Omega(n^2)$ edges, and the best result for general metrics is the same as in general graphs: stretch $2k-1$ with $O(n^{1+1/k})$ edges \cite{PS89,althofer1993}.
+Moreover, Euclidean spanners with the optimal stretch-size tradeoff can be built in optimal time $O(n \log n)$ in the static centralized setting, and they can be distributed in the obvious way in just one communication round in the Congested Clique model.